Endersik4/MarineRunner/README.md

 # MarineRunner

 ## MarineRunner = Ghostrunner + Cyberpunk 2077 My biggest and most ambitious project. <br/>

+Tekst tłumaczenia
-In this game i wanted to create movement like in Ghostrunner and shooting mechanics like in Cyberpunk 2077 <br/> but after some Time i added my own things and i plan to do fps with emotional campign (similiar to titanfall) with one hard boss.<br/>
+In this game I wanted to create movement like in Ghostrunner and shooting mechanics like in Cyberpunk 2077.<br/>

+But after some time I added my own stuff and I plan to make a fps with emotional campign (similar to titanfall) with one tough boss.<br/>

-Sounds ambitious? probably yes but I think I can make it. <br/> Deadline is on June 2024 (ztgk).<br/>
+Sound ambitious?
+It probably does, but I think I can do it.<br/>

+Deadline is June 2024 (ztgk).<br/>

-Below is demo that shows current status of this game<br/>
+Below is a demo that shows the current status of this game<br/>

 The game is in development, there is still a lot to do. <br/>
 I started this project on 27.01.2023 and by 31.07.2023 I have spent 953h on this game (673 Unreal Engine, 280 Blender). <br/>
 MarineRunner runs on Unreal Engine 5. <br/>